Epsilon Team: History

 Epsilon is the fifth letter of the Greek alphabet, and has a modern history as a symbol for freedom and Greece.
 It was notably used in this capacity during the Greek War of Independence.
 A precursor to the epsilonists was Spyridon Nagos, a Freemason and socialist who in the early 20th century envisioned a secret society of high-ranking Greeks, working in secret to benefit their country.

 The originator of what became the modern Epsilon Team mythology was the author George Lefkofrydis.
 Inspired by Plutarch's text On the E at Delphi, he began to develop his theories in the 1960s.
 In 1977, he published the book Spaceship Epsilon: Aristotle's Organon: The Researcher, where he claimed to have discovered hidden messages in Aristotle's Organon.
 According to Lefkofrydis, the text reveals that Aristotle was an extraterrestrial from the star Mu in the constellation Lagos (Lepus/Rabbit).
 Lefkofrydis described the existence of a secret society of influential Greeks, who had extraterrestrial knowledge stemming from Aristotle, and who worked to protect the interests of the Greek people.
 Lefkofrydis' book was quickly withdrawn from publication, but its theories were developed further by others.

 The conspiracy theory became better known in Greece around 1997 through a number of books and magazine articles.
 The word epsilonism was established as a term for the general phenomenon, and is usually used by people who disapprove of it.
 The Delphic Epsilon, which can be found on ancient Greek monuments but also on objects from the Inca civilisation, was established as the symbol of the Epsilon group.

 The most prominent epsilonist writers in the 1980s and 1990s were Ioannis Fourakis, Anestis S. Keramydas, Dimosthenis Liakopoulos and Georgios Gkiolvas.
-Fourakis is generally considered to have coined the name Epsilon Team (Ομάδα Έψιλον), and was also prominent in fusing epsilonism with anti-Semitic conspiracy theories.
+Fourakis is generally considered to have coined the name Epsilon Team (Ομάδα Έψιλον), and was also prominent in fusing epsilonism with antisemitic conspiracy theories.
 In Fourakis' works, the Greeks are presented as being of extraterrestrial origin, associated with the Olympian gods, and part of an ancient cosmic war against the Jews.
 Fourakis predicts a revival of Hellenic culture and religion, which will happen through Greek Orthodox Christianity.
 In 1996, the former merchant navy officer Keramydas published the book Omada E, which went on to become a bestseller.
-He claimed to be a member of the secret society and emphasised the racial, anti-Semitic and pro-Orthodox angle, and added that the Jews also were of extraterrestrial origin.
+He claimed to be a member of the secret society and emphasised the racial, antisemitic and pro-Orthodox angle, and added that the Jews also were of extraterrestrial origin.
 In the 2000s, the phenomenon became the subject of various weblogs, websites and online discussion forums.
 The Greek politician and television personality Kyriakos Velopoulos published the book Epsilonism: Epsilon Team in English in 2010.